-If your child is in the process of applying for enrollment in a new school for the following year, attending as many Open House events at prospective schools is extremely important – even if they are being held virtually.
+If your child is in the process of applying for enrollment in a new school for the 2022-2023 academic school year, attending as many open house events at prospective schools is extremely important – even if they are being held virtually.
 Here’s why these events are essential.

 - Meet the faculty.
-This is your opportunity for you and your child to meet his potential future teachers and principal.
+This is your opportunity for you and your child to meet their potential future teachers and principal.
 The principal, in particular, plays a major role in the school and consequently, in the lives of the students.
-It is very important that you feel comfortable with this person being at the forefront of your child’s school.
+It is very important that you feel comfortable with this person being at the forefront of your child’s education.

 - Be on the school’s radar.
 Schools often take note of which students attend their open house events and that could be factor in their decision to offer your child a spot.
 Always be sure to neatly write your child’s name on the attendance sheet so they know she was there.

 - Get a feel for the surroundings.
-Ever hear of “good vibes?”
+Ever hear of good vibes?
 That’s exactly what you should feel for a prospective school.
 The atmosphere, the staff, the location, the students – all of it should just feel right.
-If it doesn’t, trust your gut and cross it off the list.
+If it doesn’t, trust your gut and cross that school off your list.

 Want more info like this?
 Get our newsletters packed with ideas, events, and information for parents in Staten Island.